coolbutuseless/rvoronoi/README.md

 ## Voronoi Tessellation

-The following code calculates the voronoi tessellation on 20 random points.
+The following code calculates the Voronoi tessellation on 20 random points.

 ``` r